manfredsteyer/angular-oauth2-oidc/README.md

 ### Skipping the Login Form

-If you don't want to display a login form that tells the user that they are redirected to the identity server, you can use the convenince function ``this.oauthService.loadDiscoveryDocumentAndLogin();`` instead of ``this.oauthService.loadDiscoveryDocumentAndTryLogin();`` when setting up the library.
+If you don't want to display a login form that tells the user that they are redirected to the identity server, you can use the convenience function ``this.oauthService.loadDiscoveryDocumentAndLogin();`` instead of ``this.oauthService.loadDiscoveryDocumentAndTryLogin();`` when setting up the library.

 This directly redirects the user to the identity server if there are no valid tokens.